-This action requires a selection of objects.
+This action requires a selection of objects and also a selection of layers.
 The action moves the selected objects into the active layer.
-See Layers on page 85
+If no layer is selected, or if multiple layers are selected, the topmost layer is considered to be the active layer.
+See Layers on page 91